olebole/irafdoc/doc/artdata.gallist.rst

   <dt><b>GALLIST V2.11+</b></dt>
   <!-- Sec='REVISIONS' Level=0 Label='GALLIST' Line='GALLIST V2.11+' -->
   <dd>The random number seeds can be set from the clock time by using the value
-  <tt>"INDEF"</tt> to yield different random numbers for each execution.
+  <span style="font-family: monospace;">"INDEF"</span> to yield different random numbers for each execution.
   </dd>
   </dl>
   <dl>